wks/homepage-source/blog/_drafts/2022-09-22-coroutine-flatten.md

     carry on where it left off when control re-enters the coroutine at some later stage.

-The first characterestic means coroutines can be resumed from where it paused.
+The first characteristic means coroutines can be resumed from where it paused.

-In the second characterestic, "as control leaves it" means it is the programmer that decides *where* to pause a coroutine, not the implicit scheduler.
+In the second characteristic, "as control leaves it" means it is the programmer that decides *where* to pause a coroutine, not the implicit scheduler.
 Control flow is part of a program, not the runtime.